TEMPLE578/ObsidianGitSync/Economics.md

 Ceteris parbius = all else qual

-A device used to analyze the relationship between 2 variables while tha values of other variables are unchange
+A device used to analyze the relationship between 2 variables while tha values of other variables are unchanged.

+Part of the prov